-Looking beyond the current fiscal year, it is extremely difficult for us to reasonably estimate all future research and development costs associated with each of our technologies due to the number of unknowns and uncertainties associated with pre-clinical and clinical trial development.
+Looking beyond the current fiscal year, it is difficult for us to reasonably estimate all future research and development costs associated with each of our technologies due to the number of unknowns and uncertainties associated with pre-clinical and clinical trial development.
 These unknown variables and uncertainties include, but are not limited to:

-- § the uncertainty of our capital resources to fund research, development and clinical studies beyond November 2007; - § the uncertainty of future costs associated with our pre-clinical candidates, including Vascular Targeting Agents, Anti-Angiogenesis Agents, and Vasopermeation Enhancement Agents, which costs are dependent on the success of pre-clinical development.
-We are uncertain whether or not these product candidates will be successful and we are uncertain whether or not we will incur any additional costs beyond pre-clinical development; - § the uncertainty of future clinical trial results; - s the uncertainty of the ultimate number of patients to be treated in any current or future clinical trial; - § the uncertainty of the Food and Drug Administration allowing our studies to move forward from Phase I clinical studies to Phase II and Phase III clinical studies; - § the uncertainty of the rate at which patients are enrolled into any current or future study.
-Any delays in clinical trials could significantly increase the cost of the study and would extend the estimated completion dates; - § the uncertainty of terms related to potential future partnering or licensing arrangements; and - § the uncertainty of protocol changes and modifications in the design of our clinical trial studies, which may increase or decrease our future costs.
+- the uncertainty of our capital resources to fund research, development and clinical studies beyond fiscal year 2008; - · the uncertainty of future clinical trial results; - the uncertainty of the ultimate number of patients to be treated in any current or future clinical trial; - the uncertainty of the U.S. Food and Drug Administration allowing our studies to move forward from Phase I clinical studies to Phase II and Phase III clinical studies: - the uncertainty of the rate at which patients are enrolled into any current or future study.
+Any delays in clinical trials could significantly increase the cost of the study and would extend the estimated completion dates; - the uncertainty of future costs associated with our pre-clinical candidates, including Vascular Targeting Agents, Anti-Angiogenesis Agents, and Vasopermeation Enhancement Agents, which costs are dependent on the success of pre-clinical development.
+We are uncertain whether or not these product candidates will be successful and we are uncertain whether or not we will incur any additional costs beyond pre-clinical development; - the uncertainty of terms related to potential future partnering or licensing arrangements; and - the uncertainty of protocol changes and modifications in the design of our clinical trial studies, which may increase or decrease our future costs.

 We or our potential partners will need to do additional development and clinical testing prior to seeking any regulatory approval for commercialization of our product candidates as all of our products are in discovery, pre-clinical or clinical development.
 Testing, manufacturing, commercialization, advertising, promotion, exporting, and marketing, among other things, of our proposed products are subject to extensive regulation by governmental authorities in the United States and other countries.
 The testing and approval process requires substantial time, effort, and financial resources, and we cannot guarantee that any approval will be granted on a timely basis, if at all.
 Companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in conducting advanced human clinical trials, even after obtaining promising results in earlier trials.
 Furthermore, the United States Food and Drug Administration may suspend clinical trials at any time on various grounds, including a finding that the subjects or patients are being exposed to an unacceptable health risk.
 Even if regulatory approval of a product is granted, such approval may entail limitations on the indicated uses for which it may be marketed.
-Accordingly, we or our potential partners may experience difficulties and delays in obtaining necessary governmental clearances and approvals to market our products, and we or our potential partners may not be able to obtain all necessary governmental clearances and approvals.
+Accordingly, we or our potential partners may experience difficulties and delays in obtaining necessary governmental clearances and approvals to market our products.